-As a student enrolled in this unit, you will engage in a range of online and face-to-face learning activities, including readings, online modules, videos and lectures.
+As a student enrolled in this unit, you will engage in a range of online and face-to-face learning activities, including online modules, face to face seminars and in person tutorials.
 Details can be found on the iLearn site for this unit.